konstantindenerz/article-angular-material-3-system-tokens-theme/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.4.

+## Article

+The current repo is created for this article: [Angular Material 3 Theming: Design Tokens and System Variables](https://konstantin-denerz.com/angular-material-3-theming-design-tokens-and-system-variables/)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.